somethingsimade/roblox-ws/README.md

 | **Vulnerable** |X No|✓ Yes (Read below)|

 ## Why is it vulnerable?
-`roblox-ws` works by running **a separate process** on your computer to bridge the network connection, this means that **the data passed between the client and the process is not sandboxed**
+`roblox-ws` works by running **a separate process** on your computer to bridge the network connection, which means that **the data passed between the client and the process is not sandboxed**

-A vulnerability in the process could be exploited by a Roblox experience, which could expose you to unauthorized code execution, **you should only run this while on a trusted Roblox experience**
+A vulnerability in the process could be exploited by a Roblox experience, which could expose you to unauthorized code execution, **you should only use this while on a trusted Roblox experience**

 # **IF YOU ARE AWARE OF A VULNERABILITY ON THIS PROJECT, REPORT IT IMMEDIATELY IN: https://github.com/somethingsimade/roblox-ws/issues**

 ## Is it released yet?
 No, private

+## Why isn't it released if it fully works?
+I'm making sure I can code it myself, instead of relying on AI.
+I don't want to release something I have put zero effort in, apart from the idea I had.

 ## How to use?